Local analysis of the history dependence in tetrahedra packings: Experimental setup

 Packings were prepared by tapping, starting from a loose initial configuration which was prepared by first filling the particles into a smaller inner cylinder (without bottom) and then releasing them into a larger cylindrical container of diameter 10.4 cm by slowly moving the inner cylinder upwards.
-Tapping is done with an electromagnetic shaker (LDS model V555) which is driven by a series of sinusoidal pulses with a frequency $f$ = 3 Hz.
-The separation between individual pulses is 0.5 s, the amplitude of the sinusoidal motion is chosen such that the peak acceleration $\Gamma$ corresponds to either 2g, 5 g, or 7g where $g$ is the acceleration due to gravity.
+Tapping is done with an electromagnetic shaker (LDS model V555) which is driven by a series of individual sinusoidal pulses with a periodic time of 1/3\,s.
+The separation between individual pulses is 0.5\,s, the amplitude of the sinusoidal motion is chosen such that the peak acceleration $\Gamma$ corresponds to either 2g, 5 g, or 7g where $g$ is the acceleration due to gravity.

-To monitor the evolution of $\phi_{global}$ during tapping, height profiles of the packing are measured in regular intervals with a laser distance sensor (MicroEpsilon ILD1402) mounted on a horizontal translation stage.
-These readings are then corrected for boundary effects by calibrating them with the bulk $\phi_{global}$ values measured from the tomographic reconstructions.
-After the packings have been prepared, three-dimensional images of the geometrical arrangement of particles are obtained by X-ray tomography (Nanotom, GE) with a resolution of 100 $\mu$m per voxel.
+To monitor the evolution of $\phi_\textnormal{global}$ during tapping, height profiles of the packing are measured in regular intervals with a laser distance sensor (MicroEpsilon ILD1402) mounted on a horizontal translation stage.
+These readings are then corrected for boundary effects by calibrating them with the bulk $\phi_\textnormal{global}$ values measured from the tomographic reconstructions.

+Figure \ref{fig:compaction} demonstrates the evolution of $\phi_\textnormal{global}$ with the number of taps.
+For a tapping strength $\Gamma$ = 2g there is a monotonic increase in $\phi_\textnormal{global}$.
+In contrast, at $\Gamma$ = 5g and 7g the volume fraction first increases, then decreases and finally increases again.
+In none of the experiments a steady state is reached; in reference \cite{neudecker:13} it is shown that at least 10$^5$ taps are needed at $\Gamma$ = 2g for reaching a plateau in $\phi_\textnormal{global}$.